What are varicose veins?

-Varicose veins are common and are not generally associated with more severe health problems.
-However, they can be painful, unattractive and worsen over time.
-Varicose veins can cause legs and feet to swell, leg fatigue, and throbbing or cramping at night.
+Varicose veins are very common and are not generally associated with other severe health problems.
+However, they can be painful, bleed, be unsightly and worsen over time.
+Varicose veins can cause legs and feet to swell, fatigue, feel restless, and throb and cramp at night.
 The skin surrounding the veins may also itch and burn.
-In severe cases, venous insufficiency may develop, preventing normal blood return to the heart which can lead to problems like superficial thrombophlebitis or deep-vein thrombosis (blood clots).
+In more severe cases, venous insufficiency may develop, preventing normal blood return to the heart which can lead to problems like leg ulcers, superficial thrombophlebitis or deep-vein

 What are the varicose vein treatment options in Kansas City?

 Compression stockings are used to increase blood flow and reduce swelling, pain and fatigue.
 We carefully measure and fit these support garments to your legs in order to provide the most accurate compression for your specific needs.
 These garments act as our “bandage” after treatment and can help reduce the speed of disease progression.
 They are helpful to patients who have varicose vein disease and those who want to use them as preventative maintenance.

 Radio Frequency Ablation